dataPulverizer/interface-d-c-fortran/README.md

 END SUBROUTINE ATAN
 ```

-The D code we need generates strings at compile time.
-These strings are compile time "interpreted" into functions.
-This is done using string mixins and templates to generate the compile time strings.
+We can use templates to generate strings at compile-time.
+These strings are compile-time "interpreted" into code using string mixins and templates.

 The first template is used to generate the declarations under `extern (C)`: